Yuheng-Zhang/Social-Network-App/README.md

 <img alt="SignupScreen" src="https://github.com/Yuheng-Zhang/Social-Network-App/blob/master/Login%20screen.png" width="800" text-align="center">

 ## Video
-We make a video to introduce out project.
+We make a video to introduce our project.
 You can watch it from [here](https://youtu.be/xT4uTTYC0Bk).

 ## Running this package: